What is Stress and How to Reduce It?

-What is stress and how to reduce it?
+Let’s understand what is stress and how we can tackle it?

 Stress is a disorder created by our mind, which is an imbalance between our state of mind and circumstances that creates a deep rift in our emotions.
 In other words, when the thoughts of our mind start getting sick, ambiguous, and confused, then a state of tension starts to arise in us.
 Please join us to find out what stress is and how to reduce it.